kendru/learn-cljs/content/section-2/lesson-9-variables-and-values.md

 A var is very similar to a JavaScript variable.
 It is a mutable reference to some value.
 The fact that it is mutable means that we can have it refer to one value initially and later refer to someone else.

 Imagine going to a party where every person is a stranger to everyone else.
 When you walk in the door, you are given a name tag on which to write your name.
-Chances are, the name that you write on your name tag will be the name that the other partygoers will use to address you.
+Chances are, the name that you write on your name tag will be the name that the other party-goers will use to address you.
 Now imagine that you swap name tags with another attendee who had a different name.
 You as a person will remain unchanged.
 Receiving a new name tag does not change your identity, only the name that others will use to refer to you.
 Additionally, people are now using the name from your original name tag to refer to someone else.
 Just because the name tag does not belong to you anymore does not mean that it is invalid.

 ![Binding a Var to a Value](/img/lesson9/binding-var.png)